Paul Swanson, President and Trustee, Janesville, WI

-Robert Ristow, President and Trustee, Baraboo, WI
+Robert Ristow, Trustee, Baraboo, WI

 Bob’s interest in railroading started during high school, visiting rail yards and going on Burlington fan trips with Clint Jones.
 Joining a group which became Mid-Continent Railway Historical Society in 1960, interest in steam engines grew.
 As a life time member of Mid-Continent, qualifications as brakeman, conductor, fireman, and engineer progressed through the years.
 Several positions as officers and serving on the board of directors followed.